-Many factors contribute to the individual’s overall health, including environment, seasons, relationships, diet, exercise, habits, trauma, work, and stress.
+Many factors contribute to an individual’s overall health, including environment, seasons, relationships, diet, exercise, habits, trauma, work, and stress.

 A person’s constitution is made up of three unique energies called doshas in Ayurveda: Vata, Pitta, and Kapha.

+In Sanskrit, these energies are called Vata, Pitta, and Kapha.
+The three energies are composed of the five great elements: air, ether, fire, water, and ether.
 Each person has a unique blend of these three energies.
-The three energies are made up of the five great elements: air, ether, fire, water, and ether.

 A person’s constitution is dynamic and changes depending on many variables, including age, environment, mood, diet, activities, and relationships.